 We currently use phones a lot for our internet usage and this is set to become even more prevalent.
 4G is already fairly standard for most of us, but an even better 5G is now just over the horizon.
-Mobile internet is set to become superfast in the next decade with a much higher percentage of people than now expected to be accessing the internet in this way.
+Mobile internet is set to become superfast in the next

+Future of Retail Property decade with a much higher percentage of people than now expected to be accessing the internet in this way.